ZopaPublic/react-components/etc/docs/migration-v2.md

 </Accordion>
 ```

-See this article for more in-depth of the [benefits of dot notation](https://medium.com/@skovy/using-component-dot-notation-with-typescript-to-create-a-set-of-components-b0b2aad4892b).
+See this article for more in-depth on the [benefits of dot notation](https://medium.com/@skovy/using-component-dot-notation-with-typescript-to-create-a-set-of-components-b0b2aad4892b).

 Whichever component had a `colour` prop, that colour prop will only accept one of the new [defined colours](http://localhost:6060/#/Content?id=colors), or a subset of them where it makes sense.